Return to the BUILD

 After reassembling the parts, this is the final result.
 Much better!

 I get pretty hyped up when we work with electronics.
 This little LCD screen is just fantastic!
 There was a bit of backlight bleed around the edge of the housing, but a quick modification took care of it.
 Keep this assembly safe until Issue 64 when it will be installed into the head.
-There are no metal parts in this issue, only plastic.

 Issue 7 – Dome Frames, Right Ankle Details